takakikatsushi/FGP/README.md

 conda activate fgpnls_env
 ```

-3. Then, move to the main folder (FGP-NLS) and install the library
+3. Then, move to the main folder (FIGP) and install the library
 ```
 python setup.py install
 ```